 You can easily use the State Bar’s tool to confirm whether an attorney is licensed to practice law.
 It will also provide you with information on their discipline history, should they have any.
 Licensure to practice law is the bare minimum you want of your lawyer or attorney.
 You should also make sure they have experience in your type of case or dispute.

-Contact the Family Law Attorneys at Crystal Wright Law To Get Legal Assistance Today
+Contact the Family Law Attorneys at Crystal Wright Law in Lawrenceville, GA To Get Legal Assistance Today

 To learn more and get the help you deserve, call our divorce & family law firm at (404) 594-2143 or reach out to Crystal Wright Law online by visiting our contact us page.